 ✓ Briefly describe the person to help the reader understand the "whole person" and not just the person's challenging behavior.
-The reader should understand the positive qualities of the person, and not just see them as a group of problem behaviors.
+The reader should understand the positive qualities of the person, and not just see them as a collection of challenging behaviors.